 Let’s take a closer look!

 The most important step for any referral marketing campaign is the initial email.
-This email will outline what the customer or advocate can gain from referring their friends and family.
+This email will outline what the customer or advocate can gain from referring their friends and family (aka, the referral incentive).
 It will also explain how to get started.

-The initial email’s goal is to spread awareness of your referral program.
-You want to make sure that it pops.
-Take extra time to create an outstanding header to ensure people open the email.
+You want to make sure that it stops people in their tracks.
+Take extra time to create an outstanding subject line and preheader to ensure people open your refer-a-friend email.
 Make sure that the steps are clear and there is no confusion about the process of signing up and referring friends and family.

 Once you have laid the foundation and notified your customers of the referral program, following up is simple.
 You will periodically send them friendly emails to remind them to earn their rewards by referring friends.